I love the feel of the school that the boys attend. It's old. It has history. It's peaceful. The architecture reminds me of New Orleans - home.

 After a while I decided to venture over to the room across the hall.

 This is the room where we met and filled out some paperwork on the boys' first day of school.
+Sam running, having lots of fun and not needing me in the least.

 After Elisabet told me the floor was over 100 years old, I felt it deserved a close-up.